LarsBesselmann/WCA-EJA-GettingStarted/README.md

         . vscode_update.sh

-    Once completed, VS COde has been updated.
+    Once completed, VS Code has been updated.

 4. If needed, use the **cd** command switch back to your working directory